jgausachs/sql-challenge/README.md

 - File 'employees_schema.sql':
   contains the table schema and code used to create the tables per the ERD (using PostgreSQL); code is included to create the primary composite keys for the tables 'dept_emp' and 'dept_manager'

-Note: the data was uploaded from the .csv files contained in the '/data' folder using the import function of pgAdmin4.
+Note: the data was uploaded from the .csv files contained in the '/data' folder using the import function in pgAdmin4.

 ## Data Analysis
 Submission can be found under folder 'sql-challenge/EmployeeSQL/':